-In 2020/21 the Council received additional grant funding of £60.757 million from the Scottish Government in relation to the Covid-19 pandemic which was treated as agency income and expenditure and does not impact upon the figures in the Comprehensive Income and Expenditure Statement.
+In 2020/21 the Council received additional grant funding of £60.757 million from the Scottish Government in relation to the Covid-19 pandemic which was treated as agency income and expenditure and does not impact upon the figures in the Comprehensive Income and Expenditure Statement (see note 15 for further details).
+The Council also received £30.0m from the Scottish Government in relation to the Covid-19 pandemic which was treated as principal and received as part of Non Ringfenced Government Grants.